eliasbagley/eliasbagley.github.io/_posts/2015-10-02-data-binding-using-cursor-adapter.markdown

 categories: Android
 ---

+Edit: I don't think this approach is that good anymore.
+Replace the `Loader` with `RxJava`.

 A common paradigm in many Android applications is to load a list of objects from a webservice, and display it in in a `ListView`.
 The easiest and most common way to implement this is:

 1) Launch the Activity which contains the `ListView` and a subclass of `BaseAdapter`, which holds a reference to a list in memory<br>